Reopening plans for Junior School

-Year 6 and daughters of key workers should be collected from the drive.
+Girls in Prep should be collected from the drive.
 If collecting by car please remain in your car and we will send your daughter to you.
 If you walk or cycle, please enter via the Brook Gate and collect your daughter from the lawn.
-Year 6/daughters of key workers will be brought out at 3.30pm to the drive or lawn depending on how they are being collected.
+Prep girls will be brought out at 3.30pm to the drive or lawn depending on how they are being collected.

 If girls are not collected, they will join after-school care (4.00-6.00 pm).
 If you arrive between 4.00- 6.00pm, ring the camera doorbell, we shall answer and then bring your daughter out to you.

 Please notify Dr Degnan in advance if you would like to use after-school care.